 - June 93 - Sept.
-93 : Thug Life Original second sessions, first Me Against The World sessions, East Coast oriented, mostly produced by Stretch.
+93 : second Thug Life Original sessions, first Me Against The World sessions, East Coast oriented album upon the topic of Thug Life, mostly produced by Stretch.

-- "Nothing 2 Lose" was an alternate title for the clean version of the album.
+- "Nothing 2 Lose" has been an early title for the album.

-- It has been said the album was more or less finished circa October of 93.
+- It has been said the album was more or less finished circa October of 93, but it could design the next sequence known as Out On Bail.

-- Widely reworked because of the Thug Life Original album being leaked and dropped, and because of 2Pac's troubles with justice.
+- Widely reworked because of the Thug Life Demo Tape was leaked and dropped.

-- Sources : snippets leaked by Banned of Bomb1st, lost acapellas
+- Sources : handwritten papers, infos & snippets leaked by Banned of Bomb1st, lost acapellas

 ### We followed the incomplete tracklist of the project before it turned into something new after Thug Life Demo was leaked.
-We completed the album following the indications of Banned of Bomb1st who says he has a material sequence of it. ###
+We completed the album following the indications of Banned of Bomb1st who says he has - more or less - a material sequence of it.
+Last infos : there could also be two Mopreme skits recorded for the album. ###

 Bonus Tracks :